0xjmux/esp32-neopixel-tetris/README.md

 ├── neopixel_display        - my driver for displaying tetris boards on the LED matrix └── tetris                  - my tetris game logic, 0xjmux/tetris
 ```

-#### Library Modifications
-Libraries are added as submodules for depedencies to be correctly tracked.
-However, some modifications might be needed.

-For Zorxx's [`neopixel` library](https://github.com/zorxx/neopixel) to work with my hardware, I had to change apply the fix mentioned in [this issue](https://github.com/zorxx/neopixel/issues/2).
-Without this fix, the first LED would be stuck as Green and unable to be changed.